Hiroaki Takaya: 2016–2021 season

 On July 6, 2016, Takaya had surgery on the left knee meniscus.
 In the 2016 season, he played only in 37 games due to his left knee injury.

 In the 2017 season, he mainly teamed up with mainstay and veteran starter pitchers such as Tsuyoshi Wada, Rick van den Hurk, Shota Takeda and Kenichi Nakata.
 On June 10, he broke his right middle finger but returned in July. he finished the regular season in 92 games with a batting average of .206, one home runs and a RBI of 20.
 In the 2017 Japan Series, he recorded a block of Stolen base twice in 1 inning, a Japan Series record alongside Toru Hosokawa, and contributed to the 2017 Japan Series champion.

 On February 27, 2018, Takaya had surgery on the right elbow.

 He was diagnosed with 3 months of complete cure, but he returned on April 17. he finished the regular season in 73 games with a batting average of .173, one home runs and a RBI of 4.
 In the 2018 Japan Series, he recorded his first home run in the Japan series.

 In the 2019 season, he started the bench mainly to support young catcher Takuya Kai and Relief pitchers, and contributed to the team as a relief catcher.
 And he also played as a relief catcher in the 2019 Japan Series.

 In the 2020 season, Takaya mainly supported the pitcher as a relief catcher and finished the regular season with a batting average of .250, 2 home runs and 10 RBIs in 33 games.
 On October 13, he left the team for treatment given the condition of his left knee, which had been injured in the past.

 In the 2021 season, he was forced to adjust from April to July due to last year's left knee surgery, which meant he played only 20 games.
 Takaya decided to retire after the 2021 season.

 After retirement

 After his retirement, Takaya has served as the second squad battery coach for the Fukuoka Softbank Hawks since the 2022 season.

+On December 2, 2023, he was transferred to the first squad battery coach.

 Personal

-Takaya has close friends with foreign players, and when they return to their home countries, go to the Fukuoka Airport see they off.
+Takaya has close friends with foreign players, and when they return to their home countries, he goes to the Fukuoka Airport to see them off.